CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 Pam’s client went home that evening and still felt shook up from the car crash and worried about the pregnancy, but was relieved that she didn’t feel any pain anywhere.
 However, the following day, she started noticing contractions.
 At the time she didn’t put together that the accident the day before may have started the contractions, and just assumed that what she was experiencing were Braxton-Hicks contractions and that this was normal for her to experience at this point in her pregnancy.
 Because this was her first pregnancy, she had no experience with contractions or labor before.
 The contractions worsened over the course of the next day and evening, even keeping her awake at night.
 When her husband suggested calling the doctor, our client was worried that they would think she was complaining, so she decided to wait until the next day.

-Unfortunately the contractions continued the next day, so she called the clinic and spoke with a nurse who offered her the option of coming in for an evaluation.
+Unfortunately the contractions after the car accident continued the next day, so she called the clinic in Minnesota and spoke with a nurse who offered her the option of coming in for an evaluation.
 Because our client’s baby shower was planned for that day, she told the nurse she would like to attend the baby shower and then see how she felt afterwards.
 The nurse said that was fine.
 Our client went to the baby shower but noticed the contractions were closer together in time.
 A friend at the shower – who is a nurse – became concerned and starting timing the contractions.
 She told our client that she was in labor and needed to get to the hospital immediately.
 By the time our client got to the hospital in Rochester, she was dilated to 3 centimeters and 10% effaced.

 Our pregnant client was admitted to the hospital for premature labor from the car accident and a Neonatology consult was requested in part because of the premature birth of the baby but also because there were some concerning fetal signs.
 Our client and her husband Brian met with a certified nurse practitioner from the Neonatal unit regarding the potential delivery of their premature baby.
 She told our clients that a pediatric team would be present in the delivery room and that immediately after the baby’s birth, the baby would be handed over to the pediatric team and taken to the resuscitation room.
 She explained that the initial focus would be on the baby’s breathing, discussing the use of CPAP, supplemental oxygen or intubation.
 She also told our clients that if the baby needed extra support, it would be transported to St. Mary’s Hospital.
 The nurse practitioner also explained that the most common reason that a premature baby must remain hospitalized after birth is that they have an inability to feed from a bottle or breast.
 Therefore, she described, the baby would likely initially require a PIV or umbilical lines for fluids.
 She told our clients that babies at this gestation often require a NG tube for adequate nutrition.
 She said that the baby would most likely need to be hospitalized for at least 3 to 5 weeks, depending on its ability to eat well and gain weight adequately.
-Finally, the nurse practitioner told our clients that because this was a preterm labor, the baby could require blood work and antibiotics to treat any possible infection.
+Finally, the nurse practitioner told our clients that because this was a preterm labor because of the car crash, the baby could require blood work and antibiotics to treat any possible infection.

 This was very hard for our clients to hear.
 Because our client’s pregnancy had been normal with no complications, they were unprepared for the possibility of their baby being born early – which would not have happened but for this MN car accident.
 This made the entire labor experience more frightening for our client because instead of feeling excitement and anticipation about the baby being born, she was scared and worried about his health given his premature status.